logiclogue/jordanlord.co.uk/src/blog/footium-in-the-age-of-ai.md

 ---
-title: Footium in the age of AI
+title: Simium wins in the age of AI
 publishDate: 2026-04-17
 draft: true
 ---

-BIG DRAFT IGNORE BELOW

-Footium should not aim to become a better crypto football game.
-It should aim to become the full world of football.
+Simium should not build a better football game.

-The football game market is stagnant because every major product compresses football into one layer only. *EA Sports FC* gives you the match. *Football Manager* gives you the spreadsheet.
-Web3 football games usually give you the asset.
-None of them give you the whole living system.

-Footium can.
+It should build the system that makes living football worlds possible.

+That is the opportunity created by AI.

+For twenty years, football games have split the category into parts.

+*EA Sports FC* gives you the match.
+*Football Manager* gives you the spreadsheet.
+Web3 games give you the asset.

+None of them give you football as a persistent world.

+That is the gap.

-## The Thesis
+## Thesis

-Footium will become an AI-native world of football: a persistent simulation where clubs, players, matches, identities, media, rivalry, and ownership all come from the same world state.

-This means:

-- You do not just manage a club, you own a place in the football world.
-- Players are not just stats, they are persistent identities that develop over time.
-- Matches are not just results, they are events that generate consequences, stories, and media.
+Simium's core technology is a persistent sports world model.

+Everything comes from the same world state:

+- clubs
+- players
+- competitions
+- history
+- identity
+- media
+- rivalry
+- ownership

+That matters because it creates a different kind of product.

+Not a set of football features.
+A football world.

+In that structure:

+- **Simium** is the company
-- The social layer is not bolted on, it is native to the game.
+- **Footium** is the world
-- Over time, the world becomes more immersive, more believable, and more expressive than annual-release sports games can realistically ship.

-If this works, Footium does not compete as a niche web3 product.
-It competes to be the most complete digital expression of football.
+- **FFL** is the first competitive game inside it

+That is a better abstraction than treating one game as the whole company.

 ## Why now

+AI is collapsing the cost of world-building.

-AI capability is compounding quickly.
-METR found that the length of tasks frontier AI agents can complete has been doubling at roughly every 7 months, and Epoch AI separately estimates global AI compute capacity has also been doubling on a similar timescale.[^1][^2]
+METR found that the length of tasks frontier AI agents can complete has been doubling on roughly a 7-month cycle.[^1] Epoch AI separately estimated that global AI compute capacity was also doubling on a similar timescale.[^2]

-That matters because the cost of building football worlds is collapsing.

-What previously required large teams, fixed pipelines, and years of asset production can now increasingly be generated, refined, and personalised through
-AI:

-- commentary
-- match reports
-- player identities
-- club visuals
-- interviews
-- social content
-- highlight packages
-- eventually match presentation itself
+If that compounding continues, football products will not just get cheaper to make.
+They will become broader, more reactive, and more alive.

+Commentary, reports, interviews, visuals, highlights, social content, match presentation, and eventually richer simulation itself all become easier to generate from the same underlying world state.

+The bottleneck shifts.

-The bottleneck is no longer whether this world can be built.
-The bottleneck is who builds the best one first.
+It is no longer: can this world be built?

-## Core tech

-The core technology is a **persistent sports world model**.

-This is not the product itself.
-It is the underlying system that makes the product possible.

-It should unify:

-- simulation of clubs, players, and competitions
-- generation of persistent player and club identity
-- generation of media from world state
-- progression over long time horizons
-- expansion to other sports later

-If Footium pivots, this core technology should survive.
-If Footium succeeds, this core technology is the compounding asset underneath it.
+It becomes: who builds the best world first?

-## Defining constraint
+## Constraint

+The constraint should be simple:

-**Everything must come from the world state.**
+**everything must come from the world state.**

-No disconnected game modes.
-No cosmetic layer that has nothing to do with the simulation.
-No content for content's sake.

-If a player face exists, it comes from that player.
+If a player has a face, it comes from that player.
 If commentary exists, it comes from that match.
 If a rivalry exists, it comes from repeated competition.
 If media exists, it comes from the world.

-This constraint gives Footium its identity.
-The product should always feel like you are interacting with a football world, not a collection of football features.
+This is what stops the product becoming fluff.
+It keeps simulation, identity, and output tied together.

-## End state
+## Prediction

-Footium begins as a football management game with ownership.
-It ends as a world.

-In that world, AI does not replace the point of the game.
-AI expands the surface area of football until the game becomes more social, more immersive, and more alive than watching menus, annual database updates, or isolated match engines.

-The companies that win in the AI era will not be the ones with the most features.
+The winning sports product of the AI era will not be the one with the best menu system or the largest asset pipeline.

-They will be the ones that build the most living worlds.
+It will be the one with the most coherent world model.

+The near-term prediction is simple: football products built on annual content production pipelines will look increasingly brittle.
+Products built on persistent world state will improve continuously.

+That is why this matters.

+Simium is not just building a game.
+It is building the system from which better sports worlds can keep emerging.

-That is the opportunity for Footium.
+Footium is the first one.

 [^1]: METR, ["Measuring AI Ability to Complete Long Tasks"](https://www.metr.org/blog/2025-03-19-measuring-ai-ability-to-complete-long-tasks/).
 [^2]: Epoch AI, ["Global AI computing capacity is doubling every 7 months"](https://epochai.org/data-insights/ai-chip-production).